strangeup/Quantum-Chaology/README.md

 A complete version of the bindings (written by my project partner Paul) which I adapted for use as a seperate file was completed today.
 The previous protoptype worked well for small matrices but for large matrices encountered a segfault.
 This issue was due to the use of C-Style arrays (which we should have realised would cause a stack overflow for very large arrays).

-This problem was overcome by using [boost scoped_array](http://www.boost.org/doc/libs/1_57_0/libs/smart_ptr/scoped_array.htm) data type, which functions very similarly but stores that data dynamically, not statically.
+This problem was overcome by using [boost scoped_array](http://www.boost.org/doc/libs/1_57_0/libs/smart_ptr/scoped_array.htm) data type, which functions very similarly but stores data dynamically, not statically.

 The other files for the simulation are currently a work in progress, they are fully functional but unfortunately rather verbose and in some places less than intuitive.
 A more general fashion will be worked on throughout the course of the project.